-UK Visa Bureau » UK Visas and Immigration » Visa changes scheduled for 2008
+UK Visa Bureau » UK Visas and Immigration » Visa changes made in 2008

-The UK Government is currently in the stages of re-vamping the entire UK visa & immigration system, with the first wave of changes for Tier 1 migrants set to come into action on February 29th, 2008
+The UK Government re-vamped the entire UK visa and immigration system with the first wave of changes for Tier 1 migrants coming into action on 29 February, 2008, with a second wave on 1 July, 2008.

 By replacing the current immigration system with a points based system (similar to the model used by Australia), the government hopes to make the immigration system more streamlined.